 Copyright Term and the Public Domain, a guide to copyright duration created by Peter Hirtle at Cornell University, is a comprehensive and useful resource for researching a work's copyright status.

-As a general rule, works registered or published in the U.S. before 1923 are in the public domain.
+As a general rule, works registered or published in the U.S. 95 or more years ago are in the public domain.